Version: 1.0

 4.1.1.Credential Offer Parameters

-Grant Type authorization_code is NOT SUPPORTED
+Grant Type authorization_code is NOT SUPPORTED.

 authorization_server is NOT SUPPORTED.
 It is expected that the Credential Issuer Server is also the authorization server.